-There are strong links between what we eat and how we feel, with the brain needing a mix of nutrients to stay healthy and function.
-Do not forget to include treats as part of a health balanced diet.
+There are strong links between what we eat and how we feel, with the brain needing a mix of nutrients to stay healthy and function properly.
+Don't forget to include treats as part of a health balanced diet.

-Try to maintain a regular bedtime and add in some time for relaxation before bed and most importantly, do not work from bed.
+Try to maintain a regular bedtime and add in some time for relaxation before bed.
+Most importantly, do not work in bed.

 Creating new habits initially takes a lot of energy to develop because you have to consciously think about developing them.
 However, once a habit is established, it will save energy and time because those particular routines will now be automatic, not requiring any thought.

-Consider using the time saved not commuting to create healthy new habits when working from home.
+Consider using the time saved by not commuting to create healthy new habits when working from home.